 Day 06: Bagan – Mount Popa (Cycling)

-We say “goodbye” to the ruins of Bagan and head to the Burmese countryside.
+Depart the ruins of Bagan and head to the Burmese countryside.
 Along the way, you would see small fields and farmers who are working hard on their plantations.
 We also stop to visit a palm tree workshop, see how villagers get juice from palm tree, make candy, wine from palm juice.
 The palm tree plays an important role in Burmese rural life.
 Beyond creating juice and sugars for people, it’s also used for making household utensils, construction materials and medicine.

 Mount Popa is known as the home of the “Nats” spirits among the locals.
 The Popa Taungkalat shrine is the favoured home of 37 Mahagiri Nats or aminist spirit entities.
+So important are these spirits to the people of this region, they are worshipped every year during a festival that takes place from May to June.
 To reach the top, you need to remove shoes and socks and climb the 777 steps to the summit.

 After that, we head to Popa Mountain Resort which offers fabulous views over the surrounding area.
 Check in, free at your leisure in the afternoon.

 Then take a short walk to the river, passing through a reforestation project set up by the camp and villagers.
 Observe elephant in their natural habitat, see the elephant bath and join with the mahouts to bath these gentle giants if you wish.
 After the walk, spend some time at the yard elephants.
 There is no better chance to learn about the elephants’ delicate diet and get a chance to feed them, under professional supervision.

 Then we leave this charming town and take a short transfer to the famous Myinmahti Cave.
 It is located on the east of Kalaw, on the Kalaw-Loikaw Highway about four miles as the crow flies from Kalaw.
 The caves are just over one thousand feet in length, lined by stalactites and natural formations on the walls.

-Have your picnic on the way before arrive Hmawbi Bridge, the end point of our cycling for today.
+Have your picnic on the way before arriving at Hmawbi Bridge, the end point of our cycling for today.
 Then you will be transferred by a traditional long tail boat to Samkar, little remote village which is located at the sourthern shores of Inle Lake.
 If time permits, we can visit Thar Khaung Buddhist Pagoda.

 Check in at your guesthouse and relax for the rest of day.

-Overnight at a guesthouse in Samkar village.
+Overnight in Samkar Village.

 Day 09: Samkar – Nampan – Nyaung Shwe (Cycling)